coreos/docs/quay-enterprise/aci-signing-keys.md

 ## Download the generation script and config

-Download the files [aci-signing-key-batch](aci-signing-key-batch) and [generate-signing-keys.sh](generate-signing-keys.sh) next to your configuration directory.
+Download the files [aci-signing-key-batch.txt](aci-signing-key-batch.txt) and [generate-signing-keys.sh](generate-signing-keys.sh) next to your configuration directory.

 Make `generate-signing-keys.sh` executable: